tj-mc/rn-perf-repro/README.md

-# React Native Performance Regression Reproducer - Issue #36296
+# React Native Performance Regression Reproducer

 This is a reproducer for performance regressions in React Native, as described by [Issue #36296](https://github.com/facebook/react-native/issues/36296).